Why Nearshore Software Development Could Work for Your Company

 Remember the story of Goldilock’s and the Three Bears?
 After entering the bears’ empty home and first trying a bowl of porridge that is too cold and then one that is too hot, Goldilocks settles on the one that is “just right.”
 She moves on to chairs and beds in the house finding them to be too big, too hard, or too soft, until she discovers those that are “just right.”
 While many believe the moral of this children’s story is to learn to respect privacy and personal property, one could make the case that it’s actually about doing your research until you find a “just right” solution that makes you happy.

-In the world of outsourcing software development, consider nearshoring the new “just right.”
+In the world of software development staff augmentation, consider nearshoring the new “just right.”
 Here are 11 reasons why you should keep nearshoring in mind when staffing your software development team:

 Benefits of Nearshoring

 1. Lower Labor Cost

 One of the main advantages of nearshoring is that it allows companies to tap into a global talent pool without the high expenses associated with hiring within the US.
 For example, US organizations can save an average of 38% to 48% in labor costs by outsourcing IT functions to Central and South America.

 The proximity of locations helps minimize most of the cultural and language barriers that can cause significant issues in offshoring solutions.
 In-house and outsourced teams can collaborate more successfully to achieve the engagement, flexibility, and innovation needed for agile software development.

 3. Reduced Travel Costs